splunk/docker-itmonitoring/README-k8s.md

 5. Deploy Splunk Enterprise and the two Splunk UFs: kubectl create -f k8s-splunk-full-demo.yaml

 6. Create port forwarding to access Splunk Web UI
-i) Run the following command: kubectl get pods ii) Copy the name for the Splunk Enterprise pod and run the following command: kubectl port-forward <pod_name> 8000:8000 ii) Go to the following web URL using your browser: http://localhost:8000
+* Run the following command: kubectl get pods
+* Copy the name for the Splunk Enterprise pod and run the following command: kubectl port-forward <pod_name> 8000:8000
+* Go to the following web URL using your browser: http://localhost:8000

 Note, if you want to deploy the sample app to your own Splunk Enterprise instance / cluster, simply run the following commands to create an SPL file:
-i) gtar -cvf ./app-k8s.tar ./k8s/
+* gtar -cvf ./app-k8s.tar ./k8s/
-ii) gzip ./app-k8s.tar
+* gzip ./app-k8s.tar
-iii) mv ./app-k8s.tar.gz ./app-k8s.spl
+* mv ./app-k8s.tar.gz ./app-k8s.spl